Dry Cleaning: Tips for a Safer Clean

-Common Chemicals Used in Dry Cleaning
+Toxic Chemicals in Dry Cleaning

 In the short term, breathing high levels of perc is linked to multiple health effects including dizziness, drowsiness, headaches, nausea, vomiting, lack of coordination, and irritation of the eyes and respiratory tract.
 Long-term exposure is linked to changes in mood, memory, attention, reaction time, and vision, and may cause cancer.

-Our Tips for Safer Laundry and Dry Cleaning
+Tips for Choosing Better Dry Cleaning

 • Ask your dry cleaner which solvents they use.
 If they do use perc, encourage them to seek other options, and consider cleaning your clothing with a safer method instead.